 Stanley is the capital of the remote Falkland Islands, and has a distinct British ambience.
 Stroll through the charming streets of this colorful little town, lined with quaint cottages and a variety of traditional pubs.
 Visit the 19th-century Anglican cathedral and wander through the small local museum.
 Some lingering reminders of the 1986 Falklands War between Britain and Argentina may still be seen, though the island has settled back to its quiet business of raising sheep.

-- An unforgettable view of huge icebergs can be seen surrounding Cooper’s Bay as we approach.
+- An unforgettable view of huge icebergs can be seen surrounding Cooper’s Bay as you approach.

 - Enjoy a Zodiac cruise to see numerous breeds of penguins, such as macaronis and chinstraps, on the rocks and waters surrounding the island.

-- A large king penguin colony can be found between Weddell Glacier and Gold Harbour.
+- A large king penguin colony can be found between Weddell Glacier and Gold Harbor.